aws-samples/amazon-comprehend-medical-fhir-integration/lab1.md

 # Reinvent -2019 - HLC 401 - Lab Instructions - Master

-**Pre-requisites : **The workshop assumes that the participants have some basic understanding of AWS services such as AWS Lambda, IAM, DynamoDB and the Java programming language.
+**Pre-requisites** :The workshop assumes that the participants have some basic understanding of AWS services such as AWS Lambda, IAM, DynamoDB and the Java programming language.
 The account user should have admin access to create IAM roles.

-Note: The workshop uses us-east-1 region for all the services that are deployed as part of the workshop but participants can use any of the US regions of their choice.

 The workshop is divided into two parts.
 The first part of the workshop focuses on building a FHIR interface.
 It will be a RESTful endpoint which enables loading and retrieval of FHIR resources.
+We will deploy CapabilityStatement, Patient, Observation and Condition resources.
 The second part will show how Amazon Comprehend Medical can be used to extract clinical entities from HL7 V2 and FHIR messages, and load them into FHIR repository created in part 1 of the workshop.

 ## Lab 1 - Build FHIR Interface